wso2-attic/ballerina-integrator/README.md

 ## What you’ll build
 To understand how you can use JMS queues for messaging, let's consider a real-world use case of a phone store service using which a user can order phones for home delivery.
 This scenario contains two services.
-- phone_store_service : A Message Endpoint that sends a request message and waits to receive a reply message as a response.
+- `phone_store_service` : A Message Endpoint that sends a request message and waits to receive a reply message as a response.
-- phone_order_delivery_service : A Message Endpoint that waits to receive the request message; when it does, it responds by sending the reply message.
+- `phone_order_delivery_service` : A Message Endpoint that waits to receive the request message; when it does, it responds by sending the reply message.

-Once an order is placed, the phone_store_service will add it to a JMS queue named "OrderQueue" if the order is valid.
-Hence, this phonestore service acts as the message requestor.
-And phone_order_delivery_service, which acts as the message replier   and gets the order details whenever the queue becomes populated and forward them to delivery queue using phone_order_delivery_service.
+Once an order is placed, the `phone_store_service` will add it to a JMS queue named `OrderQueue` if the order is valid.
+Hence, this `phone_store_service` acts as the message requestor.
+And `phone_order_delivery_service`, which acts as the message replier and gets the order details whenever the queue becomes populated and forward them to `DeliveryQueue` using `phone_order_delivery_service`.

-As this usecase based on message construction patterns , the scenario use Request-Reply with a pair of Point-to-Point Channels.
+As this use case is based on message construction patterns, the scenario uses Request-Reply with a pair of Point-to-Point Channels.
 The request is a Command Message whereas the reply is a Document Message that contains the function's return value or exception.The below diagram illustrates this use case.

 ![alt text](/images/message_construction_patterns.png)